HenriWahl/seafadm/Readme.md

-seafadm - Seafile Administration Web-To-CLI-Wrapper
+seafadm - Seafile CLI Administration
 ===================================================

 ABOUT: